13 Apr 3 Things Locals Do On the Red Square in Moscow

 Eat an ice-cream or drink soda in GUM store

-They are selling there soviet-style ice-cream, so it is a nice things to buy it and have a walk in great interiors of GUM.
-It is really fascinating inside, several floors, great architecture and top boutiques.
-Also you can try in the supermarket inside (Gastronom) soda, tastes practically like in soviet times
+They are selling their Soviet-style ice-cream, so it is a nice thing to buy it and have a walk in great interiors of GUM.
+It is really fascinating inside, several floors, great architecture, and top boutiques.
+Also, you can try in the supermarket inside (Gastronom) soda, tastes practically like in Soviet times

-For those who wants some special experience, we suggest to visit the historical toilet of GUM: rest-room reconstructed from Russian Empire times.
+For those who want some special experience, we suggest visiting the historical toilet of GUM: rest-room reconstructed from Russian Empire times.

 Have a different view of the St. Basil Cathedral from the State Historical Museum

-Absolutely amazing museum which has the biggest number of exhibits in the world.
-We suggest to have the guided tour inside, because it is cool not only to see those ancient exhibits (personal things of Russian Tsars, attributes of ancient people), but to hear stories of things.
-As a must-do thing is to visit Nikolsky gates, which are the part of museum, and to have another view from there to Red Square.
+An absolutely amazing museum which has the biggest number of exhibits in the world.
+We suggest having the guided tour inside because it is cool not only to see those ancient exhibits (personal things of Russian Tsars, attributes of ancient people), but to hear stories of things.
+As a must-do thing is to visit Nikolsky gates, which are the part of the museum, and to have another view from there to Red Square.